dbeum/streamNest/README.md

  About StreamNest

 StreamNest is a cutting-edge, cloud-native video platform built for creators who dare to innovate.
-In its public beta, StreamNest is redefining how videos are shared, experienced, and monetized—at scale.
+In its public beta, StreamNest is redefining how videos are shared and experienced.

  Key Features
 - **Fast Uploads**: Auto-optimized video processing with thumbnail generation and content analysis for smooth publishing.